sunfounder/arduino_starter_kit/docs/source/12_rainbow_color.rst

         digitalWrite(11, HIGH);  // Turn on the Red pin of RGB LED }

-5. Save the code and click “Upload” to send it to your R3 board.
+5. Save the code and click “Upload” to send it to your Arduino Uno R3.
 Let's see what happens.

 6. You will see the RGB LED light up red.
 But what if you want to light up green and blue too?
 How should you modify the code?